ketanbhatt/block-slack-users/README.md

 4. You can block multiple users or bots by specifying their User IDs separated by `,`.
 5. Make sure you want to make Slack a happy place again.
 6. Save!

-## Why?

-2. Try to get over your workplace crush by pretending she doesn't exist
-3. Do the same^ for your workplace ex :sob: